warestack/cc/Class-2/lab2-part1.md

 node app.js
 ```

-This is how my `app.js` file looks like.
+This is how my `app.js` and the terminal output looks like.

 ![js2](assets/js2.png)